 INNER ENVELOPE: Doctor Smith and Mr. Patterson

-Or, if she uses her husband’s name socially:
+Or, if she uses the name of her husband socially:

 OUTER ENVELOPE: Doctor Hannah Patterson and Mr. John Patterson